fe-data/fe-docs/docs/usage/personalise.rst

        Insert the keyword ``{%PERSONALISE%}`` anywhere in the body of the email.

-       The customer will see a button in the email which, when clicked, will take them to the page used in step 3.
+       The customer will see a button in the email that, when clicked, takes them to the page referenced in step 3.

    .. grid-item-card::  Define email